Towards End-to-End Open Conversational Machine Reading: Framework

 \subsubsection{Input Formulation}

 \paragraph{Discourse Segmentation.} We employ the discourse segmentation approach \citep{shi2019deep} to parse the retrieved rule texts into explicit conditions for the model.
 After discourse segmentation, each retrieved $R_i$ is parsed into $N_i$ elementary discourse units (EDUs) $EDU_{i,1}, EDU_{i,2}, \dots, EDU_{i,N_i}$.
-Formulation of final input $I$ is shown by the setting part in Fig. \ref{model-framework}.
+Formulation of the final input $I$ is shown by the setting part in Figure \ref{model-framework}.